Pinball pub to take place of Belgian eatery

 “It is with considerable remorse that we must close the doors at Bel and move on,” the couple wrote, citing “economic, demographic and personal” factors as reasons for closing.

-A motorcycle accident resulting in a torn shoulder cuff has forced Rosen to undergo surgery, leaving Bel’s small crew operating at skeleton staffing.
+A motorcycle accident three years ago resulted in a torn shoulder cuff and is now forcing Rosen to undergo surgery, leaving Bel’s small crew operating at skeleton staffing.

 “It’s a small crew of which I am a half of – I hate to say that I’m indispensable, but in this particular case it is so,” said Rosen.